 Because rejection is all too common in selling, you’ll never find a successful practitioner who lacks the grit to endure a barrage of setbacks.

 Project managers embrace ownership and accountability for each project they take.

 Whether a project advances as expected or stalls to a grinding halt, the responsibility ultimately lays at the feet of the project manager.

-Fortunately, accountability compels project managers to adopt strategies, best practices, and methods that will help them steer the project towards a successful completion.
+Fortunately, accountability compels project managers to adopt strategies, best practices, and methods that will help them steer the project towards successful completion.

 A similar scenario plays out in the world of sales.
 Accountability ensures everyone on the sales team performs their designated tasks in a satisfactory way.